 Our passion doesn’t stop once the box is opened and the child takes their first strides on their new bike.
 Nope.
 We decided to go big or go home, so we created exclusive Strider Events.
 We wanted to build an entire community of Strider riders who could come together for a chance to show off their skills and for families to socialize around Strider and share their stories.
 Offering both recreational and competitive events, Strider brings children and parents together to meet new people and make new friends.
 These events are exclusive to Strider riders and provide a family-friendly venue to grow their appetite for riding while creating memories for life.

 We're a passionate group of people, which is why we think it's important to educate as many individuals as possible on how to ride a bike.
-We provide curricula and training materials that help sell Strider Bikes to schools, community organizations, and medical facilities.
-The lessons are an incredible way for Strider-certified instructors to successfully teach balance and skills to riders in an organized setting, in a way that creates a love affair of two wheels for each student.
+We provide curricula and training materials that give schools, community organizations, and medical facilities the opportunity to experience life on two wheels.
+The lessons are an incredible way for Strider-certified instructors to successfully teach balance and skills to riders in an organized setting, in a way that creates a lifelong love of riding.

 The first Strider Bike was created in Ryan's garage.